-PED 124 GOLF (INTERMEDIATE)
+PED 124 GOLF (INTERMEDIATE) 1 Hr.
 PREREQUISITE: PED 123 or permission of instructor.

+PREREQUISITE: PED 123 or permission of instructor.
 This course covers the more advanced phases of golf.
 Emphasis is placed on refining the fundamental skills and learning more advanced phases of the games such as club selection, trouble shots, and course management.
 Upon completion, the student should be able to demonstrate the knowledge and ability to play a recreational round of golf.

-PED 128 RACQUETBALL
+PED 128 RACQUETBALL PREREQUISITE: None.